gpstar81/GPStar-proton-pack/SMOKE_DIY.md

 # DIY Smoke Generator

 This guide is intended to explain the process of creating your own smoke generator for the Proton Pack.
-For installation and connections to the gpstar Pack PCB or Arduino Mega please [follow this guide](SMOKE.md).
+For installation and connections to the GPStar Proton Pack PCB or Arduino Mega please [follow this guide](SMOKE.md).

 ## Booster Tube Example